 Arrange By Name – Use this option to rearrange the columns based on the names of the columns.
 This is useful when you get imported data that may have additional, missing, or out-of-order columns.

-Sorting Rules – you can change the order or remove any rules.
+Sorting Rules – you can change the order of the sorting rules, or remove any of the rules using the arrows and X buttons.

-Add Filter Rule – construct one or more filters to be applied to the current table.
-Filters will be combined using AND logic, and you can choose to Keep or Remove the matching rows.
+Add Filter Rule – select a Column and filter criteria, enter a value, then click Add to add it to the Filter Rules.
+Filters will be combined using AND logic (rows must pass all filters), and you can choose to Keep or Remove the matching rows.
 While typically used to remove unwanted data from a report, it can also be used to selectively keep rows of interest.

-Filter Rules – you can change the order or remove any rules.
+Filter Rules – you can change the order of the filter rules, or remove any of the rules using the arrows and X buttons.

 Write to Worksheet Function